paritytech/parity-bridges-common/docs/high-level-overview.md

 When importing a header the pallet will also be checking headers for Grandpa authority set changes.
 Substrate headers contain logs which signal when the next authority set change is supposed to occur.
+As a rule, Grandpa authorities can only finalize blocks up to the authority set change block.

 The second dispatachable is used to import a Grandpa justification with the expectation that it can finalize a header that the pallet had previously imported.

-With this pallet the target chain is able to form a "source of truth" for what headers have been finalized on a the source chain.
-This can be a useful source of info for other higher-level applications.
+When importing a finality proof we require the hash of a header which the pallet has previously imported through the first dispatchable we talked about.
+We then verify the justification.
+This verification is done using basically a copy-paste of the Grandpa finality justification code from Substrate.

+If we find that the justification given for the current header was indeed valid ....

+After verifying that a justification for a given header is valid, we then see if the newly finalized header enacts an authority set change.
+A header enacts an authority set change if its block number equals the one from an authority set change signal log we recieved while importing a header.

 ### Message Delivery